jeremy-rifkin/libassert/README.md

 - Signed-unsigned comparison is always done safely by the assertion processor.
 - Custom assertion failure action.
 - Optional assert assumptions in release mode.
+- Stack traces are printed in columns aligned, signatures are highlighted, and paths are shortened from full paths to the shortest sub-path needed to differentiate files with the same name to make reading stack traces easy.

 Demo: (note that the call to `abort();` on assertion failure is commented out for this demo)
 ```cpp